J. Rosamond Johnson: Biography

 The London production of Lew Leslie's Blackbirds of 1936 engaged Johnson as musical director.
 During the 1930s, Johnson also sang the role of Frazier in the original production of Gershwin's Porgy and Bess, taking roles in other dramas as well.
 He reprised his role as Frazier on the 1951 studio recording of Porgy and Bess.

 As an editor, he collected four important works of traditional African-American songs.
 The first two of these song collections he compiled along with his brother James: The Book of American Negro Spirituals (1925) and The Second Book of Negro Spirituals (1926).
 In addition, Johnson edited Shoutsongs (1936) and the folksong anthology Rolling Along in Song (1937).

 He died on November 11, 1954, in New York City.
 His widow, Nora E. Floyd Johnson, died in 1969.
+Their adopted son, Donald McQuivey Johnson, a 20-year-old Bard College student, fatally shot himself in his dorm room five months after his father's death.